-Electricity rates in September of 2024 — your electric rate per kWh — depends on numerous factors including (but not limited to) your location, type of building (residential/commercial), usage, general market conditions, market disruptions, etc.
+Electricity rates — the rate per killowatt-hour (kWh) a home or business pays for electricity — depends on numerous factors including (but not limited to) service address location, type of building (residential/commercial), usage, general market conditions, and market disruptions (wars, weather, etc).

 This table shows the average electricity rate (kWh) for each state: